vinc3m1/litho-kotlin/README.md

   @OnCreateLayout
   fun onCreateLayout(c: ComponentContext): ComponentLayout {
     return column(c) {               // Init builders by passing in the context paddingDip(YogaEdge.ALL, 8f)   // Attributes can be defined inline within the lambda child(text(c) {                // Children can be added individually... text("ONE")
         textSizeDip(16f)
       })
-      children { // ...or grouped a children element text(c) {
+      children {                     // ...or grouped into a children element text(c) {
           text("TWO")
           textSizeDip(16f)